JackFongNew/dsiprojects/Vegetarian and Carnivore Classification/README.md

 From the analysis, Logistic Regression model has successfully solved my problem statement because it has the highest test accuracy (90.31%) of the prediction with lowest combination of false positive (29) and false negative (24) values.

-The accuracy of the model, low values of false positive and false negative are important to us because we want to correctly interpret the customers' information so that we can better serve their needs.
+The accuracy of the model, low values of false positive and false negative are important to my analysis because I want to correctly interpret the customers' information so that my company can better serve their needs.

 ## Recommendation
 1. __Classifier Model__ <br> Different classifiers can be used and their performance can be evaluated to find better predictions.
 Tuning of parameters would also help to get a better predictions. </br>